home-assistant/developers.home-assistant/blog/2024-04-03-build-images-with-uv.md

 **A big thank you to Astral for developing this amazing tool.**
-Please check out their [website](https://astral.sh/) and products as they offer, for example, a "lighting" fast linter/formatter for Python too.
+Please check out their [website](https://astral.sh/) and products as they offer, for example, a "lightning" fast linter/formatter for Python too.